sboesebeck/morphium/MorphiumDoku.md

 assert (lst.get(0).getAnzahl() == 15) : "did not find 15, instead found: " + lst.get(0).getAnzahl();
 ```

+But you could have that result grouped again for example or add fields to it or change values or ....

+Consult the MongoDB documentation for more information about the aggregation pipeline.

 ### Aggregation Expressions
 MongoDB has support for an own expression language, that is mainly used in aggregation. _Morphium_s representation thereof is `Expr`.
-Expr does have a lot of factory methods to create special `Expr` instances, for example `Expr.string()` returns a string expression (string constant), `Expr.gt()` creates the "greater than" expression and so on.
+`Expr` does have a lot of factory methods to create special `Expr` instances, for example `Expr.string()` returns a string expression (string constant), `Expr.gt()` creates the "greater than" expression and so on.
 Examples of expressions:

 ```java